 The string module contains a number of useful constants and classes, as well as some deprecated legacy functions that are also available as methods on strings.
 In addition, Python's built-in string classes support the sequence type methods described in the Sequence Types - str, unicode, list, tuple, bytearray, buffer, xrange section, and also the string-specific methods described in the String Methods section.
-To output formatted strings use template strings or the sequence of the sequence type methods described in the String Methods section.
-To output formatted strings use template strings or the sequence of the sequence of the sequence type methods described in the String Methods section.
-Also, see the remodule for string functions based on regular expressions.
+To output formatted strings use template strings or the s operator described in the String Formatting Operations section.
+Also, see the re module for string functions based on regular expressions.